-Click on the trash can icon next to the websites if you’d like to ban specific sites from accessing your location.
+- Click on the Trash icon next to websites if you’d like to ban specific sites from accessing your location.

 Now, websites will not be able to access your location.
 If you’re on mobile, however, Chrome will have access to your IP address by default.
 You have no choice over your IP address being used to locate you.
 For GPS data, though, you can either refuse app access to leave GPS turned off altogether.